Vladimirirr/HowVueWorksSealeded/src/EventLoopAndBetterUpdate.md

     }
     {
       // **step.3** requestAnimationFrame cycle
-      const rAFListFixed = rAFList.slice() // fixed current rAFList, so that all new added rAF will be run on next tick while (1) {
+      const rAFListFixed = rAFList.slice() // make current rAFList fixed, so that all new added rAF will be run on next tick while (1) {
         const rAF = rAFListFixed.shift()
         if (rAF) {